 - 2.2.1.
 Establish which functions and services are basic and necessary to maintain mandated Department operations and which initiatives should be considered enhancements. - 2.2.2.
 Collaborate with the Game Commission in reviewing basic functions and services and selecting desired future enhancements. - 2.2.3.
 Project the funding level necessary to support basic functions and services and desired enhancements. - 2.2.4.
-Project anticipated revenues and related annual cash flow characteristics.

-- 2.2.5.
-Assess and report findings and conclusions, including identification of effective dates for revenue increases found necessary in the assessment process. - Strategy 2.3: Target appropriate future legislative sessions during which to propose license fee increases and/or alternative funding found necessary for support of basic functions and desired enhancements.
+Project anticipated revenues and related annual cash flow characteristics. - 2.2.5.
+Assess and report findings and conclusions, including identification of effective dates for revenue increases found necessary in the assessment process. - 2.2.6.
+Research federal grant availability for funding of proposed enhancements. - 2.2.7.
+Identify actions with the potential to reduce energy consumption and related costs without compromising Department functions and services. - Strategy 2.3: Target appropriate future legislative sessions during which to propose license fee increases and/or alternative funding found necessary for support of basic functions and desired enhancements.

 - 2.3.1.
 Create a timeline delineating the tasks, completion dates, and staff responsibilities (including project leadership) for the process of developing and proposing legislation to increase Department revenues. - 2.3.2.
-Implement and monitor the revenue increase project. - Strategy 2.4: Continue use and development of the appropriate accounting, budgeting and human resource systems to inform fiscal and personnel resource allocation decisions and evaluations of effort and efficiency required under performance-based budgeting.
+Implement and monitor the revenue increase project. - 2.3.3.
+Focus on developing funding mechanisms that derive revenue from the full array of public that benefit from wildlife and habitat conservation programs. - Strategy 2.4: Maintain oversight and accountability of federal grant projects in accordance with applicable regulations and policies.